hnikolov/pihdf_doc/install.md

 <!--
 Icarus
 ======
-For co-simulations, `pyhdf` uses the Icarus simulator.
+For co-simulations, `pihdf` uses the Icarus simulator.
 The version we suggest is `jeras-iverilog-bae0243`.
 Icarus requires __autoconf, flex, bison, gperf__ to be installed.
 If you do not have them already on your system:

 ```.bash